JourneyCodesAyush/PDF-Toolkit/README.md

 - ✂️ **Split PDFs** – Break up large PDFs into smaller files or extract specific pages.
 - 📤 **Extract PDFs** – Extract custom page ranges or specific pages from PDFs.
 - 🏷️ **Batch Processing** – Perform batch operations like merging all PDFs in a folder into one (with optional move), rename PDFs of entire folder at once, or split a PDF into multiple single-paged PDFs at once.
+- 🖥️ **Command-Line Interface (CLI)** – Automate PDF operations like merge, rename, and split via terminal commands.
+Ideal for power users and scripting.
 - 🎯 **User-friendly interface** – No learning curve, just click and go.
 - ⚡ **Lightweight & fast** – Minimal dependencies and blazing performance.
 - 💻 **Cross-platform** – Built with Python & Tkinter; runs on Windows and (with small tweaks) on macOS/Linux too.